-Known as the land of fairy tales, Montenegro boasts a stunning coastline with a series of beautiful beaches and enticing resorts, set against the backdrop of towering mountain ranges, pristine glacial lakes and preserved historic walled coastal towns.
-Direct flights from the UK to Tivat, now make this an ideal Croatia and Montenegro twin-centre holiday destination.
+Montenegro holidays are enjoyed in the land of fairy tales.
+A tiny country, Montenegro boasts a stunning coastline with a series of beautiful beaches and enticing resorts, set against the backdrop of towering mountain ranges, pristine glacial lakes and preserved historic walled coastal towns.
+Direct flights from the UK to Tivat, make this an ideal Croatia and Montenegro twin-centre holiday destination.

 Our Guide to Montenegro

 Montenegro is one of the smallest countries in Europe but what it lacks in size it makes up for in beautiful contrasts.
 This is a country filled with spectacular landscapes and beautiful coastline, which during the sixties and seventies was the St Tropez of the Adriatic and was frequented by Richard Burton, Elizabeth Taylor and Sofia Lauren.
 Montenegro today still retains some of its historic glamour with preserved regions like Kotor and Sveti Stefan still attracting the jetset elite.

 Rated at Number 1 in Lonely Planet’s 2016 Top Cities to Visit Guide, Kotor is a city steeped in tradition and history, with simply breathtaking views.
 A UNESCO World Heritage site, this medieval old city was built between the 12th and 14th centuries and is filled with medieval architecture and well-preserved historic monuments.
 The Kotor city walls which lead up the fortress of Saint Ivan extend for 2 miles and have protected this medieval town for centuries.